-Hi this is Xing Liu.
-I love bokehlicious, portraits & good vibes.
-My Instagram is @caliallstaring.
+Hi, this is Xing Liu.
+I love bokehlicious, portraits, and good vibes.

 When Should We Use 56mm F1.2 R?

-Below are the photo and video from my recent photoshoot with Victoria using 56mm F1.2 lens for some flowers and mural portraits.
-Whenever I need bokeh, low light and sunset backlight, 56mm F1.2 is my choice.
+Below are the photos and videos from my recent photoshoot with Victoria using a 56mm F1.2 lens for some flowers and mural portraits.
+Whenever I need bokeh, low light, and sunset backlight, a 56mm F1.2 is my choice.

 Victoria Photoshoot using 56mm F1.2 & 35mm F2